Skip to main content

 Remove keys that exist in locale files but are never used in code:

-npx glot clean --unused --apply
+npx glot clean --rules unused --apply

 Orphan Keys Only